project-info182/Avatar-Lab/README.md

 🔹 Redux – Efficient state management<br>

 <b> AI & Deep Learning Models:</b><br>

+**TTS MODELS**
+These are the models we are currenlty working on.
+We are testing them and checking out which one is the best fit for our project.

- 🔹Coqui TTS – Neural speech synthesis (converts text into natural speech)<br>
+🔹 Coqui TTS – Neural speech synthesis (converts text into natural speech)<br>
- 🔹DiffPoseTalker – AI-driven facial animation (maps speech to realistic lip and head movements)<br>
+🔹Zonos TTS
+🔹 Spark TTS
+🔹 Suno Bark TTS
+🔹SMALL-E

+**DIFFUSION MODELS**

+These are the diffusion models we worked on for generating avatars:

+🔹DiffPoseTalker
+🔹MEMO
+🔹SadTalker
+🔹LatentSync
+🔹DiffTalk

+From these models we have finalized LatentSync as it produces a great output which optimistic use of GPU.

 <b> Backend:</b><br>
 🔹 Node.js & Express.js – Scalable REST API architecture<br>